-Are you driving sustainable engagement and strengthening retention?
+Are you driving sustainable employee engagement and strengthening retention?
 A recent study revealed that 87 percent of employers surveyed rank improving retention as a key priority for their business.
 If you work in management or Human Resources (HR), this statistic should come as no surprise.
 Low unemployment rates, the transformation to a candidate-driven job market, and the fierce competition to attract top talent has helped employers realize the full value in their current workforce.

 The link between engagement and retention